Sleeping Beauty (1959 film): Art direction

-Earle's distinct styling for Sleeping Beauty was influenced by the pre-Renaissance Northern European art (including the works of Pieter Bruegel, Albrecht Dürer, Huybrecht van Eyck, Giotto di Bondone, and Sandro Botticelli), as well as by Gothic and Persian art, medieval tapestries, and Japanese prints.
-His main inspiration was the illuminated book of hours by Herman and Jean Limbourg, Très Riches Heures du Duc de Berry, from which he took key colors such as the yellow-green for Maleficent's flames, and the pink and blue for Aurora's royal dress.
-Earle also combined historical influences with a modernist vision, offering a more stylized and boldly colored appearance of backgrounds and characters, unlike anything seen in previous Disney animated features.
-In his five years of working on the film, Earle created about three hundred visual-development paintings, hundreds of thumbnail scene sketches, and dozens of key background paintings, some fifteen feet long.
-Over eight hundred other backgrounds in the film were created by Frank Armitage, Thelma Witmer, Al Dempster, Walt Peregoy, Bill Layne, Ralph Hulett, Dick Anthony, Fil Mottola, Richard H. Thomas, and Anthony Rizzo, who worked under Earle's supervision and followed his style to maintain consistency in the film's design.
+Earle's styling was influenced by pre-Renaissance Northern European art (including the works of Pieter Bruegel, Albrecht Dürer, Huybrecht van Eyck, Giotto di Bondone, and Sandro Botticelli), as well as of Gothic and Persian art, medieval tapestries, and Japanese prints.
+His main inspiration for Sleeping Beauty was the illuminated book of hours by Herman and Jean Limbourg, Très Riches Heures du Duc de Berry, from which he took key colors such as the yellow-green for Maleficent's flames, and the pink and blue for Aurora's royal dress.
+Films such as Henry V (1944) and Romeo and Juliet (1954) also influenced Earle's design.
+Earle combined historical references with a modernist vision, suggesting a more stylized and boldly colored appearance for backgrounds and characters, unlike anything seen in previous Disney animated features.
+In his five years of working on the film, Earle created about three hundred visual development paintings, hundreds of thumbnail sequence sketches, and dozens of key background paintings, some fifteen feet long.
+Over eight hundred other backgrounds in the film were created by Frank Armitage, Thelma Witmer, Al Dempster, Walt Peregoy, Bill Layne, Ralph Hulett, Dick Anthony, Fil Mottola, Richard H. Thomas, and Anthony Rizzo, who worked under Earle's supervision and closely followed his style to ensure consistency in the film's design.
+Sleeping Beauty was the first film of the studio in which background paintings defined its art direction.

-Although the layout artists and animators were impressed with Earle's paintings, they became discouraged by working in an unfamiliar style, and worried that a modernist aesthetic didn't suit the fairy tale feature.
-Animators struggled to make the characters (which had to be stylized to match Earle's design) stand out against his detailed background paintings; they also complained that Earle's design and color styling hindered character animation.
-At one point, Frank Thomas and Milt Kahl rebelled and went to Disney's office to complain, but Disney said that the animators always previously assimilated the style of the inspirational artwork (such as Mary Blair's), and insisted on the visual design.
+Although the layout artists and animators were impressed with Earle's paintings, they became discouraged by working in a style that seemed to them too austere and modernist for the fairy tale feature.
+Animators complained that Earle's design and color styling hindered character animation, and struggled to make the characters stand out against his detailed background paintings.
+Earle was argumentative and unwilling to compromise, which resulted in conflicts between him and the animators.
+At one point, Frank Thomas and Milt Kahl rebelled and went to Disney's office to complain, but Disney settled the dispute in Earle's favor, insisting on a unified look for Sleeping Beauty and arguing that animators had always previously homogenized the style of the inspirational artwork (such as that of Mary Blair).
 Earle's design prompted Walt Disney to film Sleeping Beauty in Super Technirama 70 as the first animated film in this format.
-This decision presented additional difficulties for animators and layout artists, who had to work with very large sheets of paper, and create twice as much art to fill the frame.
+This decision presented additional difficulties for animators and layout artists, who had to work with large 48-inch sheets of paper (instead of the standard 16-inch ones), and create twice as much art to fill the frame.
 Sleeping Beauty was the last hand-inked Disney animated feature film before the studio switched to the Xerox process with One Hundred and One Dalmatians (1961).
-Xerox was partially used in Sleeping Beauty to animate the forest of thorns in the final battle scene.
+Xerox was partially used in Sleeping Beauty to animate the forest of thorns in the final battle sequence.